 How to form the plus-que-parfait tense

-The conjugation of the plus-que-parfait is almost a mash-up of the imparfait and the passé composé past tenses.
+The conjugation of the plus-que-parfait is close to a mash-up of the imparfait and the passé composé past tenses.

 See the chart below for how apprendre would be conjugated into each of the three tenses, and the connections between these three tenses.